-8.1 This section provides a summary of the sustainability impacts associated with the potential site allocations being considered (at this stage of the assessment process).
+8.1 This section provides a summary of the sustainability impacts associated with the potential site allocations considered at the options stage of the assessment process.
 It has primarily been based on a combination of site visits, information search of constraints that is publically available (such as published flood risk maps and nature conservation designations).
-More detailed technical studies and expert input will be required at the next stage, as outlined in Table 4 in the preceding section.
-Please note that the assessment should not be taken to provide the level of detail that may be required with planning applications